25 Jun Coaching Supervision Certification Program

 • offer coaches opportunities to explore personal challenges in working with specific clients

 • effectively provide guidance on ethical dilemmas to supervisees

 • offer creative tools to supervisees such as working with pictures, magic box, bodywork, etc.

-The program is very interactive and experiential with an emphasis in application and reflective practice.
+The program is very interactive and experiential with an emphasis in the application and reflective practice.
 After distinctions, models, and theories are presented, participants apply concepts in exercises and practices with their colleagues.
 Participants need to receive supervision as supervisees as part of the program, practice in triads with colleagues from the program and practice with supervisees outside the program.

 Overview of the course structure and content

 The program takes place over 9 months, which includes 36 weeks of alternating webinars, demonstrations with guest supervisors and triad practice.